 Heptonstall museum lies in the centre of the ancient village of Heptonstall, in the Old Grammar School Building at Church Yard Bottom.

-It was endowed in 1641 and closed in 1889.
-The building was used by the Yorkshire Penny Bank from 1898 to 1954.
-They kept the original school desks, headmaster’s chair and stone fireplace, which are still in position, as seen on www.bestroutertablepicks.com.
+The Grade II-listed building dates back to 1600.
+Built as a warehouse, it was converted to a grammar school in 1771 and closed in 1889.
+The Yorkshire Penny Bank occupied it 1898 until 1954 – they kept the original school desks, headmaster’s chair and stone fireplace, which are still in position, and it became a museum in August 1972.

 The Museum is in the centre of the beautiful village of Heptonstall and sits alongside St Thomas’ Churchyard.
 Meandering through the village, you’ll notice many of Heptonstall’s cottages and terraced houses are characterised by large first-floor windows to maximise the light for weaving.
 Accessible by public transport, it sits a short journey above Hebden Bridge and is surrounded by exceptional walking routes and stunning landscape.
 Parking is limited; please follow local signage for directions.

 Access is restricted.
 This is a 16th Century building on a cobbled lane with step access to and from the building.

 Following closure by Calderdale Council in 2019, the museum is currently undergoing a community asset transfer to ‘Friends of Heptonstall Museum’ (FOHM).
 During this time, we truly welcome support for the Museum as we start our journey to preserve its future.
 Community consultations will be regularly undertaken and we are aiming to reopen in Spring 2023.

 *Whilst the museum will remain closed until completion of the lease to FOHM, the Council has agreed for FOHM to be able to use the building for certain special occasions.